kubewarden/docs/src/writing-policies/go/01-intro.md

 * [gjson](https://github.com/tidwall/gjson): provides a powerful query language that allows quick navigation of JSON documents and data retrieval.
 This library doesn't use the `encoding/json` package provided by Go's stdlib, hence it's usable with TinyGo.
-* [sjson](https://github.com/tidwall/sjson): can be used to mutate JSON documents.
-  This library doesn't use the `encoding/json` package provided by Go's stdlib, hence it's usable with TinyGo.
 * [mapset](https://github.com/deckarep/golang-set): provides a Go implementation of the [Set](https://en.wikipedia.org/wiki/Set_(abstract_data_type))
   data structure.
 This library significantly reduces the amount of code to be written,